Watercolor Painting: The Soft Art of Coming Back to Yourself

 Why Impermanence is Beautiful

-It fades into softness, into hush, into something more suggestion than statement.
+Watercolor disappears even as it arrives.
+I mean that literally too.
+It dries lighter than it began and fades into softness, into hush, into something more suggestion than statement.

-That a fleeting emotion, a passing storm, a brushstroke you’ll never replicate again…they are all valid.
+After painting enough with watercolor you begin to understand that beauty doesn’t have to last to be meaningful.
+That a fleeting emotion, a passing storm, or a brushstroke you’ll never replicate again…they’re all valid.

-To know that what you create today may never be duplicated, and that is precisely what makes it sacred.
+Watercolor asks you to fall in love with impermanence, to know that what you create today may never be duplicated, and that is precisely what makes it so special.
 It teaches you to cherish the present while it's still wet.

-Painting becomes a dialogue between your hands and something vast and unseen…call it the soul, call it spirit, call it stillness.
+Not everyone kneels in churches, some people kneel at tables scattered with brushes.
+In the hush between strokes, there’s real reverence that happens.
+Painting becomes a dialogue between your hands and something vast and unseen…call it the soul, call it spirit, call it stillness, call it whatever it is you want.
+It doesn’t need a name to be real.

-And slowly, the act of dipping brush to water becomes a kind of ritual.
+You can paint your sorrow without needing to solve it or offer your joy without needing to explain it.
+Slowly, the act of dipping brush to water becomes a kind of ritual.

 A quiet yes to life, even when it’s hard.